simanjo/NanoTrace/README.md

 # Usage instructions

 NanoTrace consists of 3 components; an overview window, showing general information about the currently loaded file, a plot window, showing squiggle plots of selected channels or kernel density estimations for the whole run (to visualize the distribution of the raw signal) and a settings window.
-For more details also see the [supplementary files](https://www.biorxiv.org/content/10.1101/2023.02.27.530168v1.supplementary-material) accompanying the preprint.
+For more details also see the [supplementary files](https://ars.els-cdn.com/content/image/1-s2.0-S1549963423000758-mmc1.docx) accompanying the publication.